 Go Tide Pooling

 Fitzgerald Marine Reserve, a rocky shoreline filled with marine life, is included in the Montara State Marine Protected Area.
-Sealife here includes fish, crabs, sea stars, shellfish, and sponges.
+Sealife includes fish, crabs, sea stars, shellfish, and sponges.

 Explore Beach and Bluffs

 Pomponio State Beach has sandy beaches at the base of 190-foot bluffs.
-Walk the shoreline, lounge in the sand, fish, windsurf, picnic, view wildlife, or simply enjoy the magnificent view from the bluffs.
+Walk the shoreline, lounge in the sand, fish, windsurf, picnic, view wildlife, or enjoy the magnificent view from the bluffs.

 The state beach was named to honor Pomponio, a Native American who fought against the mission system.
 His hideout was at the Pomponio Creek headwaters.